BioBoost/vives-smart-campus/project/project-requirements.md

 The **minimum requirements** to be achieved in this project are:

+* Three types of hardware sensors/boards
+    * occupation detector
-* Three PCBs (occupation detector, temperature and humidity monitoring, smart signs)
+    * temperature and humidity monitoring
+    * smart signs
 * Integrated LoRaWAN Communication
- * Ultra Low Power
+* Ultra Low Power designs, last for at least 1 full year on 3 AAA batteries
 * Drivers for all hardware
 * mBed compatible firmware following the Object Oriented Paradigm
 * A visually appealing dashboard using a frontend framework